MariaDB slow queries in your site

 Prerequisites: You need to be on a private bench and on Version 14 or higher for the following

-Adding database indexes
+Adding composite database indexes

 Version 15 users can also follow the doc here for easier experience: https://frappeframework.com/docs/user/en/profiling#query-optimization-using-recorder